On this walking holiday we stay in

 Our walk begins high above the Aiguebrun Valley and gradually winds its way

 down rocky trails lined with wild orchids to a lovely wooded valley.
-On our
+We

-descent we circle the valley with its prehistoric caves and troglodyte
+descend into the valley with its interesting prehistoric caves and troglodyte

 stream.
 Our afternoon walk ends at the tiny hamlet of Sivergues (six

 virgins) founded (according to local legend) by six nuns in the 5th century.
 After a